2010 Houston Astros season: Performance overview

-Over the final four months of the season, Houston rallied for a 59–52 showing, the second-best mark in the division over that span.
+Over the final four months of the season, Houston rallied for a showing, the second-best mark in the division over that span.

+Former President George H. W. Bush and Drayton McLane, Jr..

-Counting the entire campaign, the Astros concluded the 2010 campaign with a 76–86 record for fourth place in the NL Central, trailing the division-champion Cincinnati Reds by 15 games.
-Though the Astros improved by 2 wins from the year prior, they posted back-to-back losing seasons for the first time since 1990–1991.
-Moreover, this was the second of six consecutive losing seasons, a streak the club had not produced since the inception of the expansion era in 1962 until 1968, during which they also lost 90 or more games every year.
+The Astros concluded the 2010 campaign with an aggregate record of for fourth place in the NL Central, trailing the division-champion Cincinnati Reds by 15 games.
+Though they improved by 2 victories from the year prior, Houston posted back-to-back losing chapters for the first time since 1990 to 1991.
+Moreover, this was the second of a span of six consecutive losing seasons through 2014, such a span the club had not produced since the inception of the expansion era in 1962 until 1968, during which they also lost 90 or more games every year.

 The club continued their success on home field, posting the eighteen winning season of 19.
-In 2010, they went 42–39 at Minute Maid Park.
+In 2010, they went at Minute Maid Park.

 Center fielder Michael Bourn was recognized with a second straight Gold Glove Award for outfielders, the seventh among Astros outfielders, along with César Cedeño's five (1972–1976).
 Bourn was also Houston's first winner over consecutive seasons since catcher Brad Ausmus in 2001–2002.
 On the basepaths, Bourn ran away with the NL stolen base crown with 52, to become the first Astro to win twice, and was the only Astro to lead the league apart from Craig Biggio in 1994.

+Rookie Chris Johnson running the bases.

 Outfielder Hunter Pence swatted 25 home runs for the third consecutive campaign and was recognized with the club's Most Valuable Player (MVP) Award.

 Newcomer Brett Myers tossed at least six innings pitched in each of his first 32 games started, which set a club record.
 He totaled a career-high 223 2/3 innings and was the choice for Houston Astros Pitcher of the Year.
 Myers led the club in innings, wins (14), and strikeouts (180), and starters in earned run average (3,14 ERA).

 Over his final eighteen starts, left-hander Wandy Rodríguez went 8-2 and an NL-leading 2.03 ERA.

 Relievers Matt Lindstrom (23 saves) and Brandon Lyon (20 saves) became the fifth teammate duo in major League history to aggregate at least 20 saves during the same season.

 Third baseman Chris Johnson was named the club's Rookie of Year after leading National League rookies in batting at .308 (105 hits in 341 at bats), which also led the club, regardless of total plate appearances accrued.